ovh/cds/docs/content/tutorials/step_by_step_npm_vulnerabilities.md

 {{% notice note %}}

-In this tutorial, you will create a CDS Workflow with the Web UI.
+In this tutorial, you will create a CDS Workflow with the Web UI that check javascript vulnerabilities

 * Create a workflow using one pipeline
-* You will discover the [Npm-audit-parser]({{< relref "plugin-npm-audit-parser.md" >}}) plugin action, which parser npm audit report
+* You will discover the [Npm-audit-parser]({{< relref "plugin-npm-audit-parser.md" >}}) plugin action, which parse npm audit report

 {{% /notice %}}